brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 ![linear mean]({{ "/images/lin_fit_lines_cube_scale.png" }})

 We see generally different slopes across the two plots.
 That's not surprising.
-But consider: Both plots are on the same scale, and the variation in the quadratic-loss-minimizing lines is (approximately) the same in both cases.
+But consider: both plots are on the same scale, and the variation in the quadratic-loss-minimizing lines is (approximately) the same in both cases.
 This, despite the fact that the conditional mean of $$y$$ is a much more complicated function of $$x$$ in the former case as opposed to the latter.

 I think that last _is_ surprising.
 More precisely, what I think is surprising about the above result is that the covariance matrix of $$\hat{\beta}$$ -- which expresses the amount of variation in our quadratic-loss-minimizing lines -- is independent of $$E(y \vert x)$$ considered as a function of $$x$$.
 Under every such function you should expect the same amount of variation in your quadratic-loss-minimizing lines.